WilliamTangBroadInstitute/DUPa-ChromISH-Code/README.md

 Hi,

 Welcome to our code.
 We used Python in Jupyter Notebooks.
-Copy in past code from 'DUPa_Project_Code.ipynb' and change based on each DUPa.
+Copy and past code from 'DUPa_Project_Code.ipynb' and change input files based on each specific DUPa.
 Contact tangwill@broadinstitute.org if there are issues.